 On November 15, 2011, the Sonoma Water Board of Directors approved the demonstration project and the environmental document (described below) analyzing the project.

-In an effort to keep local residents and potential project partners informed about the Dry Creek Habitat Enhancement Project, Sonoma Water publishes the Dry Creek Habitat Enhancement Bulletin.
-The six-page newsletter provides background information on the need for the habitat project, progress on habitat enhancements, details about how Sonoma Water is measuring the success of the project, and profiles of some of the property owners participating in the project.
+In an effort to keep local residents and potential project partners informed about the Dry Creek Habitat Restoration Project, Sonoma Water publishes the Dry Creek Habitat Restoration Bulletin.
+The six-page newsletter provides background information on the need for the habitat project, progress on habitat restoration, details about how Sonoma Water is measuring the success of the project, and profiles of some of the property owners participating in the project.

 You can read the bulletin here:

 The Dry Creek Safe Harbor Agreement (SHA) is a voluntary agreement with landowners who are participating in the Dry Creek Habitat Restoration Project.
 The SHA provides these landowners with additional protections under the Endangered Species Act.
 Dry Creek Vineyard was the first landowner to sign-up for the SHA.

 In recognition of their extraordinary stewardship and commitment to the health of the creek, Sonoma Water is recognizing landowners participating in the Dry Creek Habitat Restoration Project as "Salmon Stewards of Dry Creek."
 Thanks to their participation, young coho salmon and steelhead now have multiple areas of refuge from the high flows in the creek.
 Landowners who participate in the habitat restoration project can display the Salmon Steward of Dry Creek sign on their property to indicate to their customers and neighbors that they support the project.
 Michael and Vicky Farrow (at right) display their Salmon Steward of Dry Creek sign outside their tasting room at Amista Vineyards.
 The Farrows participated in the Demonstration Project that was started in 2010.